appneta/AppNetaTraceViewBundle/README.md

 # Known issues

-- Friendlier controller/action name, perhaps using the same codebase as the Symfony debug toolbar
+- Friendlier controller/action name reporting for long or multiple controllers
 - Event dispatcher replacement currently conflicts with the Symfony debug toolbar
-- User-configurable settings for which events to whitelist/blacklist for tracking
+- User-configurable settings for which dispatched events to whitelist/blacklist for tracking

 # Contributing